Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 System needs to adhere to recognized standards

-Components achieve openness by communicating using well-defined interfaces
+<mark style="background: #BABD00;">Components achieve openness by communicating using well-defined interfaces:</mark>
 - supports changing functional requirements as an organisation grows
 - Helps preserve the investment
 - Supports the integration of new components